-Which makes sense, given that 40% don’t even define their project management methodology before they start…
+49% of project managers say that inconsistency in the project management life cycle is their biggest hurdle.
+Which makes sense, given that 40% don’t even define their project management methodology before they start.

 What is a project management life cycle?

-This results in missed deadlines, soaring costs, and (again) you, sitting on the ground cursing Ikea.Without a clear project management process, the costs and workload have a tendency to get away from you.
+This results in missed deadlines, soaring costs, and frustration.Without a clear project management process, the costs and workload have a tendency to get away from you.

 And, because each phase can be assigned to multiple team members, inter-departmental cooperation has skyrocketed: